 An example of a stove is something with a flame used for cooking inside a house.

-Origin: ME < MDu, heated room, akin to Ger stube, sitting room, OE stofa, hot air bath < early borrowing < VL *extufa, back-form. < *extufare, to steam, stew
+Origin of stoveMiddle English from MDu, heated room, akin to German stube, sitting room, Old English stofa, hot air bath from early borrowing from Vulgar Latin an unverified form extufa, back-formation from an unverified form extufare, to steam, stew

 - An apparatus in which electricity or a fuel is used to furnish heat, as for cooking or warmth.

 - A device that produces heat for specialized, especially industrial, purposes.